 Vision of the Seas Dining

-Aquarius Dining Room offers two assigned dining times: early (6 p.m.) or late (8:30 p.m.) dining, or opt for RCI's My Time Dining, in which you pick a preferred mealtime (anytime between 6 and 9:30 p.m.), but can change your reservations on a daily basis or simply walk in when you're hungry.
-(Note: Those opting for My Time Dining will need to pre-pay gratuities.)
-The restaurant is open seating for everyone at breakfast and lunch every day.
+Aquarius Dining Room offers two assigned dining times: early (6 p.m.) or late (8:30 p.m.).
+Or, passengers can opt for My Time Dining, in which they pick a preferred mealtime (anytime between 6 p.m. and 9:30 p.m.) but can change reservations on a daily basis or simply walk in when they're hungry.
+(Note: Those opting for My Time Dining will need to prepay gratuities.)
+The restaurant is also open seating for everyone at breakfast and lunch every day.

 Royal Caribbean's room service options are available around the clock via 24-hour menus that offer a range of snacks and sandwiches.
-At breakfast, continental dishes, along with a handful of egg entrees, are available both in cabins and suites.
+At breakfast, continental dishes, along with a handful of egg entrees, are available in both cabins and suites.
 Items off the main dining room menu can be ordered at dinner.
-There is no charge for room service between 5 a.m. and midnight (though a buck or two gratuity is recommended); late-night orders incur a $3.95 fee.
+There is no charge for room service between 5 a.m. and midnight (though a dollar or two gratuity is recommended); late-night orders incur a $3.95 fee.